DataDog/datadog-api-client-go/api/v1/datadog/docs/DashboardTemplateVariable.md

 ### NewDashboardTemplateVariable

-`func NewDashboardTemplateVariable(name string, ) *DashboardTemplateVariable`
+`func NewDashboardTemplateVariable(name string) *DashboardTemplateVariable`

-NewDashboardTemplateVariable instantiates a new DashboardTemplateVariable object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewDashboardTemplateVariable instantiates a new DashboardTemplateVariable object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewDashboardTemplateVariableWithDefaults

 `func NewDashboardTemplateVariableWithDefaults() *DashboardTemplateVariable`

-NewDashboardTemplateVariableWithDefaults instantiates a new DashboardTemplateVariable object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewDashboardTemplateVariableWithDefaults instantiates a new DashboardTemplateVariable object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetDefault